CleanMachine1/AdlistTXTS/README.md

 ### How does this stay updated?

-A simple bash script on a server which pushes every day after updating itself.
+A simple bash script updates the script on Mondays and Thursdays
-Update: I have changed it so that it is 2 pushes a day (12 hours apart)

-Also I have gpg signed all of the new commits so that you know it is me pushing!
+All commits made SHOULD be signed with the same GPG key